Update to Version 3

 When you start Sisulizer for first time it will create initial translations engines.
 The initial translation engines depend on the active Sisulizer license:

-You can remove the initial translation engines, edit them, and add new ones.
+You can remove the initial translation engine, edit it, and add new ones.

 The following dialog boxes are used to configure and use translation engines.